 I am interested in consumer behaviour, particularly in personal finance management, spending, and savings habits.
-My PhD thesis explored consumers' lived experiences of using payday loans and other types of high cost credit.
-Branding and communications are also a personal interest, having designed and implemented several rebranding/branding activities for SMEs in industry.
+I explore consumer lived experiences of using high-cost credit products like payday loans, doorstep loans, pawning etc. Branding and communications are also a personal interest, having designed and implemented several rebranding/branding activities for SMEs in industry.

 I am passionate about design and creativity in the workspace and beyond.
-I have worked in design and marketing at management level in several industry sectors including; not-for-profit, low carbon/zero emissions engineering, military and aerospace engineering and cosmetics.
+Prior to working in academia, I have worked in design and marketing at management level in several industry sectors including not-for-profit, low carbon/zero emissions, military and aerospace engineering, and cosmetics.